gpropf/clarity/README.md

 When you create a node the system will install a set of event listeners that are designed to implement the movement of data from the model to and from the GUI.
 We also need a way for api users to add their own event listeners.
 Preferably, this mechanism would be agnostic as to whether a listener is written in C++ or JS.
 It should also be possible to set it up so that such a listener is automatically attached to all nodes of a given type or just a particular one or group.

 ### Important Constants and Definitions ###

-ClarityInstallURL: global JS value that tells the systen where to looks for resources.
+`ClarityInstallURL`: global JS value that tells the system where to look for resources.

 ### Todo ###